mysteriouspants/mysteriouspants.com/_posts/2012-12-04-leaky-pool.md

-+++
+---
+title: "The Case of the Leaky Pool"
+date: 2012-12-04
-title = "The Case of the Leaky Pool" date = 2012-12-04 summary = "Detective Trousers sifts through some of the lower-levels of the system to bag one of the most innocuous bugs ever seen."
+description: "Detective Trousers sifts through some of the lower-levels of the system to bag one of the most innocuous bugs ever seen."
-+++
+tags:
+  - ruby
+  - jruby
+---

 It always has to happen right before your system administrator leaves on vacation.
 The game is set, the stakes are high, and nobody is willing to fold.
 It was at a time like this that the Java Virtual Machine (JVM) on our second production server was discovered to be leaking memory like a gangster leaking blood in the Valentine's Day Massacre.
 Unlike the mafiosos in Chicago, we couldn't figure out why our JVM was bleeding.